rickbarrette/redmine_qbo/README.md

 Invoices containing an Issue reference (e.g. `#123`) automatically attach to the corresponding Issue.

-### Custom Field Synchronization

-Invoice custom fields can be mapped to Issue custom fields.

-Example use case:

-*   Mileage In/Out recorded in Redmine

-*   Automatically synchronized to the QuickBooks invoice.

 ### Customer Synchronization

 Customer records are automatically updated in the local database when changes occur in QuickBooks.